fuzzballb/UdacityRFlearningProject1/README.md

 The maximum amount of training episodes, before we evaluate the mean score of all the episodes.

 ### max_t
-The amount of time steps that an agent is allowed to take, to try and reach it's goal.
-If it's to high, your agent wil wonder off, and training will take a long time. if not high enough, the agent will never reach it's goal state
+The amount of time steps that an agent is allowed to take, to try and reach its goal.
+If it's too high, your agent will wonder off, and training will take a long time. if not high enough, the agent will never reach it's goal state

 ### eps_start
-Defines the percentage of the amount of time that the agent takes a random action, as apposed to following the policy it has learned till then.
-Higher values make te agent take a lot of random steps, to exploxer the environment.
+Defines the percentage of the amount of time that the agent takes a random action, as opposed to following the policy it has learned till then.
+Higher values make the agent take a lot of random steps, to exploxe the environment.
 Lower values make the agent exploit the policy it has learned.

 ### eps_end
-The minimum amout of randomness (exploration) a agent should do
+The minimum amount of randomness (exploration) a agent should do

 ### eps_decay
-How fast the transition should be, betweeen eps_start and eps_end.
+How fast the transition should be, between eps_start and eps_end.
 For environments that need a lot of exploration, this decay should be a low value.

    *Dqn_agent.py*